keboola/dynamodb-extractor/README.md

 # DynamoDB Extractor

-Docker application for exporting data from Amazon DynamoDB.
+This Docker application exports data from Amazon DynamoDB to Keboola.

 ## Configuration

-Sample configuration and its description can be found [here](/CONFIG.md).
+A sample configuration and its description can be found [here](/CONFIG.md).

 ## Output

-After successful extraction there are several CSV files which contains exported data.
-First output file is named after `name` parameter in export configuration.
-Other files are named after destination parameter in mapping section.
+After a successful extraction, several CSV files containing exported data will be generated.
+- The first output file is named after the `name` parameter in the export configuration.
+- Additional files are named according to the destination parameter in the mapping section.

-Also, there is manifest file for each of the export.
+A manifest file is also created for each export.

 ## Development